daniel-trevino/loginplify/README.md

-# Graphql serverless typescript
+# Login service

 ## 🧐 What is this?

-Starting point of a backend server both rest and graphql endpoints.
-Deploy serverless using now
+Handle all the logins for multiple applications with a serverless graphql backend.

 ## 🚀 Quick start development